samanipour/Operating-Systems/Labs/Lab-7/README.md

-# A Closer Look at Processes and Resource Utilization
+# Lab 7: A Closer Look at Processes and Resource Utilization

 ---